 - Best-in-class anomaly detection across large document sets for due diligence

-- Autopilot for autonomous NDA negotiation is a genuine differentiator
+- Autonomous NDA negotiation is a genuine differentiator

 - No hidden fees; onboarding and training included in pricing